Books to Help You Clear Clutter

 Help for Inherited Clutter

 - Let It Go is by Peter Walsh, who recently downsized his childhood home and had to divide his late parents’ possessions among his family.
 He realised that making these decisions on mementos and heirlooms creates strong emotions, and can be overwhelming.
-His book turns it instead into a grieving process to help you let go of bad emotions, and keep the good ones.
+His book turns it instead into a grieving process to help you let go of bad emotions.

 - Clutter: An Untidy History looks at why the western world is so full of clutter.
 Sparked by a painful 2-year process of clearing out her mother’s house in the wake of a physical and emotional collapse, the author connects the dots from the Industrial Revolution to today’s consumerism, in an age where Amazon can deliver anything.